 You will die.

-Serve each bowl of creamy gnocchi with a wedge or two of grilled grapefruit.
+Serve each bowl of creamy Gnocchi Recipe with Grilled Asparagus with a wedge or two of grilled grapefruit.
 Either squeeze the juice over the pasta, or enjoy biting the grapefruit wedges in between bites of pasta and asparagus.

 If you are still holding onto rich hearty winter dishes, but itching for spring, this gnocchi recipe is for you!